mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ## Agent sample

-For each of the commands, we will reference a the `Capital Agent` sample defined on the [LLM agent](../agents/llm-agents.md) page.
+For each of the commands, we will reference the `Capital Agent` sample defined on the [LLM agent](../agents/llm-agents.md) page.
 We will assume it's in a directory (eg: `capital_agent`).

 To proceed, confirm that your agent code is configured as follows: